What is SIP Trunking?

 What are the benefits of SIP Trunking?

 Many companies already use phone systems that connect their phones to a Local Area Network (LAN).
 Telephone connections can be made to the PBX server using a LAN, making the move to SIP trunking affordable and painless.
 Because SIP trunking is installed using the internet, there is no additional hardware or wiring required, reducing the costs that you would normally see with implementing a new traditional phone system.

 You can even save money when updating a legacy phone system to use IP phones and VoIP, as you can connect SIP trunking to your analog system using a gateway, reducing the need to replace your telephony infrastructure.

-SIP trunking’s affordable pricing models also permit you to only purchase the number of channels you need with one low monthly rate (Channelized Rate Plan) or only pay for the minutes you use each month (Metered Rate Plan) allowing for flexibility in your monthly call volume.
-This permits you to cut unnecessary spending and wasted resources, and it lets you combine your voice and data plans into one network.
-This makes scaling your business simple and affordable, as it is easy to add more channels or use more minutes when your number of phone system users grows.
+SIP trunking’s affordable pricing models allow you to purchase just the number of channels you need at one low monthly rate.
+You only pay for the call volume you need, while wasted resources and unnecessary spending are eliminated by consolidating your voice and data plans into one network.
+This makes scaling your business simple and affordable, as it is easy to add more channels when your number of phone system users grows.

 Every successful business incorporates a level of redundancy and has a disaster recovery plan in place.
 If you have a backup plan for your business operations, shouldn’t you have one for your phone system, too?
 Fortunately, SIP trunking offers a level of redundancy out of the box.
 When a phone call fails to reach your IP phone, SIP trunking providers can reroute your PBX services to a backup line, or even to your mobile phone.
 This allows your phone system to demonstrate optimum reliability and allows your business to never miss a call, no matter the situation.